The Alternating Stock Size Problem and the Gasoline Puzzle: Introduction

 For this instance, the optimal value for the alternating problem is at least $2p-3$, while it is $p$ for the original stock size problem.
 Thus, this example exhibits a gap arbitrarily close to 2 between the optimal solutions for the two problems.

-We can show the following facts about the alternating problem. (i) There is always a feasible solution. (ii) The problem is NP-hard (as is the stock size problem). (iii) It is still the case that $2\mu$ is an upper bound on the value of an optimal solution.
+We can show the following facts about the alternating problem.
+First, there is always a feasible solution.
+Second, the problem is NP-hard (as is the stock size problem).
+And third, it is still the case that $2\mu$ is an upper bound on the value of an optimal solution.
 Our main result for this problem is to give an algorithm with an approximation guarantee of $1.79$ in Section \ref{sec:alternating}.